Guidance to Optimize Your Career

 I’m Justin Gillebo.
-I went from loading trucks at UPS for $12 an hour to managing billion-dollar supply chain operations at Starbucks, Microsoft, and Amazon.
+I went from loading trucks at UPS as a first-generation college student to managing billion-dollar supply chain operations at Starbucks, Microsoft, and Amazon.
 I did this without family connections, without a strong network, and without a college-educated family to guide me.
+I’ve successfully navigated this terrain; think of me as your career field guide.

 I Just Got Laid Off (or I’m Worried I’m Next)